SubiyaCryolite/jds/README.md

 - All saves and deletes are ACID (transaction based)
 - Eager Loading is applied to embedded objects as well as on collections
 - Supports the automatic generation of tables
-- Supports MySQL, T-SQL, PostgreSQL, Oracle 11G and SQLite
+- Supports MySQL, T-SQL, PostgreSQL, Oracle 11G, MariaDB and SQLite
 - Underlying database implemented using the Star Schema

 # Maven Central